 Stay in the Shade

-The sun’s rays are the strongest between 10:00am-4:00pm during the spring/summer months.
-A way you can tell if the sun’s rays are strong is by looking at your shadow.
-If your shadow is shorter than you, then it means the sun’s rays are strong.
+The sun’s rays are the strongest between 10:00 a.m. and 4:00 p.m. during the spring/summer months.
+A way you can tell if the sun’s rays are strong is by looking at your shadow; if your shadow is shorter than you, then it means the sun’s rays are strong.
 When you are out in the sun, especially when the rays are the strongest seek shade under an umbrella, tree, or another structure.

 Clothing can help protect your skin from the sun’s rays, whether it is a shirt, pants, or a swimsuit cover-up.
 Clothing that is darker and has more tightly woven fabric offers more protection.
-Some clothes are made to have UV protection and will have a UPF protection factor listed on their label.
+Some clothes are made to have UV (Ultraviolet) protection and will have a UPF (Ultraviolet Protection Factor) rating listed on their label.
 The higher the UPF number the more protection the clothing offers.
 Additionally, wearing a hat with a brim that goes all the way around can protect your face, ears, and neck.
 If you’re wearing a baseball hat, don’t forget sunscreen on your ears and neck.